Back to all posts

 Roma Norte Gentrification 2025-2026: The Honest Guide for Visitors and Remote Workers

-An honest guide to Roma Norte gentrification in 2025-2026: why locals are angry, what changed, how short-term rentals fit in, and how visitors can stay in CDMX with more respect.
+An honest 2026 guide to Roma Norte gentrification: rent pressure, short-term rental rules, protests, rent policy debate, and how visitors can book with more respect.

-If you search Roma Norte gentrification 2025 or Roma Norte gentrification 2026, you usually find one of two lazy answers.
+If you search Roma Norte gentrification 2025 or Roma Norte gentrification 2026, the answers usually split into two camps.

 One says foreigners ruined everything.
 The other says locals are just angry that a popular neighborhood got expensive.